Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 AlmaLinux8.xx86_64 (64-bit)

-Note: Requires a clean server installation and is optimized for 64-bit architectures.
+Note: aaPanel requires a clean server installation and is optimized for 64-bit architecture only.

 Use Cases